Long-Range WiFi Network

 Gain (dB) measurements represent how much signal strength can be gained from the antenna.
 Higher dB measurements are better.
 The strength and reach of the antennas are measured in dBi.
 Unlike dB, a higher dBi measurement does not always mean that its better.
 There is a trade-off associated with larger dBi measurements.
 As the dBi number increases, the antennas are able to reach further but the coverage area decreases.

-For example, a parabolic antenna with 24dBi has very little coverage, which allows it to reach up to 8 miles under perfect conditions.
+For example, a parabolic antenna with 24dBi is extremely directional.
+This allows it to reach over 10 miles under perfect conditions.
 On the other hand, an outdoor panel antenna with 14dBi has a larger coverage area, but can only reach approximately 4 miles under perfect conditions.

 All WiFi technology communicates through sound frequencies.
 The sound frequencies are measured in GHz – 2.4GHz and 5GHz.
 The differences between the two GHz bands are range, speed, and bandwidth.
 The 2.4GHz band can reach further distances, but the data travels at slower speeds.
 On the other hand, the 5GHz band is faster but has a shorter range.